ScriptRelics/Multiboot_Flash_Drive/How_to_edit_the_Yumi_Boot_Menu_for_faster_boot_ups.md

 Save the `syslinux.cfg` file.

+Next edit the `live.cfg` file to default on `Kali Linux with Persistence` when in the kali menu.

-We will need to edit another file `/multiboot/kali-linux-2016.2-amd64/isolinux/live.cfg`
+We will need to edit `/multiboot/kali-linux-2016.2-amd64/isolinux/live.cfg`